5 Days Helambu Trek

 • Mode of Travel: Walking

-Have you been planning treks but don’t have enough time?
-Then don’t worry cause Frolic Adventures has made the Helambu Trek Five Days package just for you.
+Have you been planning treks but don't have enough time?
+Don't worry—Frolic Adventures has created the Helambu Trek Five Days package just for you.
 It only takes a few days off your busy schedule.
-For the next five days, you will get lost in mother nature's beauty.
+You will get lost in Mother Nature's beauty for the next five days.

-Helambu is a beautiful village located in the Sindhupalchowk district.
-It is situated on the north side of Kathmandu, about 80 km away.
-It is the nearest trekking destination to the capital.
+Helambu is a beautiful village in the Sindhupalchowk district.
+It is about 80 km north of Kathmandu and is the nearest trekking destination to the capital.

 Hyolmo people are the locals of the Helambu; they have been living there for centuries.
 They have a culture similar to Sherpas and Tamangs and have their Language, Yolmo.

-You can also find Tamang and Sherpa settlements along the paths.
-People living in this region primarily traditionally practice Buddhism and dress.
-You can see women dressed in beautiful colors of Bakhu and Lungis.
+Along the paths, you can also find Tamang and Sherpa settlements.
+People living in this region primarily practice Buddhism and dress traditionally.
+Women wear the beautiful colors of Bakhu and Lungis.

 Helambu trekking trail